 Because coconut oil has so quickly become incredibly popular, there is some controversy surrounding various health claims.
 There is, however, a consensus that less processed coconut oil is much healthier.
 Use extra-virgin coconut oil whenever possible, as it is likelier to be the more natural product.
 Additionally, too much coconut oil will add a lot of extra calories to your diet.
 Experts suggest that oils should not take up more than 10% of your daily calorie intake.

-How to Make Cannabis Oil with Coconut Oil
+How to Make Cannabis Oil with Coconut Oil: Washing Cannabis

 Knowing how to make THC oil may seem intimidating, but it only requires a few steps that are fairly easy to follow.
-We've chosen to provide a canna-coconut oil recipe that uses a French Press.
+We've chosen to provide a canna-coconut oil recipe washes the flower using a French Press.
+This process may be deemed unnecessary by some, but others swear by it to remove the bitter-tasting compounds that make edibles taste unpleasant.
 There are other ways to infuse cannabis and oil, but we've found this to be an easy process.
 If you're wondering how to make CBD oil with coconut oil, you'll simply follow the exact same steps - just use hemp flower instead of marijuana flower.
 Of course, you can buy CBD Oil directly want to avoid the kitchen mess.
 Check out our friends at CBD Infusionz for some of the highest quality CBD oil!

 What You'll Need